Life in the Slow Lane:

 • Exercise – It’s a case of trial and error and seeing what exercises works best with your body and type of illness.
 There are online seated exercise video’s available, hydrotherapy and even classes such as Yoga for M.E/CFS available.
 Some GP’s/Family Drs offer exercise referrals to local gyms where you will have free or reduced cost exercise with a trainer monitoring you and tailoring your exercise to your health problems.
 See what’s available in your area.

 • Travel – Plan, plan, plan!
 Start with a night away and see how you get on before thinking of longer trips.
 Give yourself plenty of rest periods and don’t cram too much into one day.
-See my blog post for tips for travelling long haul with chronic illness.

 • Cooking – If you enjoy creating in the kitchen, try to make batches of meals to freeze on a good day so that on your bad days, you have a quick, tasty and nutritious meal at hand.